Good Grief Cook

 burrata

-Here is one of my winning cheese sandwiches from yesteryear.
-Perfect pairings include burrata and bacon with olives and the sweetness of fruit, peppery arugula.
-It’s luscious and goes perfectly with a glass of Rosé.
+Here is one of my winning burrata sandwich from yesteryear.
+Perfect pairings include burrata and bacon with olives and the sweetness of fruit and peppery arugula.
+It's luscious and goes perfectly with a glass of Rosé.

 Burrata and bacon pairs well with fruit and olives in this luscious sandwich.